NirmalScaria/firebase-nextjs/README.md

 ### Routing and authentication
 Authentication can be routed based on few rules and conditions.
 Everything happens within middleware.js

-nextFireJSMiddlewareOptions parameter passed to NextFireJSMiddleware has the following optional properties
+firebaseNextJSMiddlewareOptions parameter passed to FirebaseNextJSMiddleware has the following optional properties

 1. **allowRule** : This takes in a regex and allows the matching routes to the public.
 Every other route will require authentication to use.
 2. **gateMode** : This could either be "allowByDefault" or "denyByDefault".
 3. **privatePaths** : Takes in an array of paths.
 Applicable only if the gateMode is set to allowByDefault.
 Every path in this will be public and every other path will need authentication.
 4. **publicPaths** : Takes in an array of paths.
 Applicable only if the gateMode is set to denyByDefault.
 Every path in this will require authentication and every other path will be public.
-5. **middleware** : This is a custom middleware that could be passed to NextFireJSMiddleware.
-Requests which are allowed/permitted by NextFireJSMiddleware will be sent to the provided middleware.
+5. **middleware** : This is a custom middleware that could be passed to FirebaseNextJSMiddleware.
+Requests which are allowed/permitted by FirebaseNextJSMiddleware will be sent to the provided middleware.

 **NOTE: allowRules parameter takes presedence over the other parameters.
 Meaning, if it is specified, all other parameters will be ignored.**
 **NOTE: Make sure to allow _next/\* for almost all circumstances, as _next is mostly used for public purposes**